Sunflowers turn unerringly to the light. They don’t think about it. It just happens.

 Or begin again.

-*To learn more about the studies documenting the neuroscience of meditation, read about pioneering researcher Richard Davidson, Ph.D. and the Laboratory for Affective Neuroscience at the University of Wisconsin/Madison.
+*To learn more about the studies documenting the neuroscience of meditation, read about pioneering researcher Richard Davidson, Ph.D. and the Center for Healthy Minds at the University of Wisconsin/Madison.